GitHubStuff/extensions_package/README.md

 - [extension TextExtensions on Text](readme/text_extensions.md) - methods on Text Widgets for setting fontSize and textColor
 - [extension ThemeModeExtension on ThemeMode](readme/theme_mode_extensions.md) - returns brightness of a themeMode
 - [extension WidgetExtensions on Widget](readme/widget_extensions.md) - methods for layouting Widgets and setting properties
+- [mixin DialogMixin on Widget class](readme/dialog_mixin.md) - mixin on a widget class for enhance show dialog and background image as a backdrop.

 ## Final Note

 Be kind to each other